Kate Courtney sets women's course record, Brennan Wertz repeats with solo men's win at Huffmaster Hopper

 Huffmaster's mixed-surface, punchy course offered 4,866 feet of elevation gain.
 While the climbing was not as significant as other Hopper events, the majority of the dirt sections were packed into the final half of the large loop east of the Snow Mountain Wilderness area in Colusa County, known for its technical descents.

 The men's and women's pro fields started together, with group tactics playing out for the first 40 miles and then the first gravel climb blowing the field apart.
-With fast, dry conditions this year, Wertz made his move on the Huffmaster Road gravel section with under 10 miles to race.
+With fast, mostly dry conditions this year, Wertz tried to break free multiple times, but didn't succeed until a move late on the final dirt sector with 8km to the finish.
+His pre-race recon of the final dirt section paid off.

 "Last year the biggest strategy was to avoid the mud.
 In the grand scheme of things, it's a relatively straightforward course.[It's] super fast, flowing, tacky dirt this time of year, is so optimal for the slicks.
 A fast setup and super grippy if you get the pressure right," he told Crawford and proved his point with a solo victory on Saturday, returning with Rene Herse tyres that made a difference again.